lukasgoetzweiss/ab_lab/README.md

 2. setup config file
 3. run docker image

-### Define data intergration
+### Data integration

 Before starting, identify your unit of observation.
-In what follows, let's assume the unit of observation is a user
+In what follows, let's assume the unit of observation is a user.

 Next, create a new BigQuery data set and create two views (or tables):